Econergy is developing proposals for a solar farm on land near Exton Lane in Rutland

 Landscape and Visual

 • Solar panels are designed to absorb light and not to reflect it.
 They pose little risk of glint or glare.
 Testament to this fact is the installation of solar panels at Gatwick Airport, alongside major roads and other sensitive assets.
-However, we will be conducting a Glint and Glare Assessment to ensure there are no significant impacts.

 Socio-Economic